-Ecommerce is another moving part for websites that might require a major effort in overall design and development to make it functional.
-The addition of ecommerce functionality requires extensive testing of shopping carts, payment options, and shipping systems, as well as the time spent setting up products and ensuring their individual pages display correctly to shoppers.
+Ecommerce is another moving part for websites that might require a significant effort in overall design and development to make them functional.
+The addition of eCommerce functionality requires extensive testing of shopping carts, payment options, and shipping systems, as well as the time spent setting up products and ensuring their pages display correctly to shoppers.

 The expense comes from the amount of time it takes to ensure every component is working, the acquisition of a payment gateway, and any additional effort you may require to integrate your store with shipping or tracking systems hosted elsewhere.
-While it may only require a single payment on your part, ecommerce inclusion can have a big effect on the cost of a web site.
+So while it may only require a single payment on your part, eCommerce inclusion can have a big effect on the cost of a website.

 Website Design or Theme Creation

 Design can go from a small budget to world-class quality, meaning the fees for website design can heavily impact web page price.
 Obviously, a zero-budget design style will not look as good, and a world-class design will certainly be eye-catching and perhaps even award-winning.
 It all depends on what you would like your website to look like and the desires of your target audience.

 For some CMS, like WordPress, creating a website design is as simple as making a theme or "skin" to apply to your site.
 As a result, the design may cost far less than a created-from-scratch design for another CMS, but it may also look like many other websites and will lack uniqueness and advanced functionality.
 Website designing costs will be higher for the unique, from-scratch sites, but they'll also distinctly reflect you and your business.

 Cost: $250 to $20,000+ (initial investment)

 Copywriting goes back to the number of pages your website has.
 The more pages it will have, the more copywriting it will need, making it an unexpected factor in website creation cost for many first-time website developers.